-Considering the rising popularity of English language content around the world, US media companies are increasingly focusing on international markets such as China (FXI).
-The Walt Disney Company (DIS) partnered with Alibaba (BABA) to operate DisneyLife, an OTT (over-the-top) content service in China.
+Considering the rising popularity of English-language content around the world, US media companies are increasingly focusing on international markets such as China (FXI).
+The Walt Disney Company (DIS) has partnered with Alibaba (BABA) to operate DisneyLife, an OTT (over-the-top) content service in China.

-However, late last month, the Wall Street Journal reported that DisneyLife was suspended in China by Chinese regulators.
-Last month, Chinese regulators also put a stop to Apple’s (AAPL) online book and movie service.
+However, late last month, the Wall Street Journal reported that DisneyLife was suspended in China at the behest of Chinese regulators.
+Last month, Chinese regulators also put a stop to Apple’s (AAPL) online book and movie service in the country.

 One of the reasons for Disney’s tie-up with Alibaba to launch DisneyLife was that Chinese regulations prevent Disney from launching a channel in China.
 Disney has also tied up with Tencent Holdings (TCEHY) to distribute its ESPN sports programming in China.

 One of the reasons for the increasing popularity of English-language content in China has been rising Internet penetration in the country.
 According to a January 2016 report from the China Internet Network Information Center and as shown in the chart above, “China had 668 million Internet users” and Internet penetration of 48.8% as of June 2015.

 Disney intends to leverage its box office success

 Disney’s content has enjoyed rising popularity in China.
 Disney’s movie Zootopia has also proved to be successful in China.
 At a Deutsche Bank (DB) investor conference in March 2016, Disney stated that it believed its box office success in China could be successfully leveraged across its other businesses.